This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

-Vegan Rojak: Ingredient Adaptations
+Vegan Rojak Fruit Salad: Ingredient Adaptations

-Key ingredients in this recipe include:
+Key vegan-friendly ingredients in this Asian fruit salad:

 - Seedless guava – adds crisp texture and a refreshing bite